Manvityagi/Entry-Management-Software/README.md

 **Entry Management Software** is an implementation of a multi-host, multi-visitor entry management system.
 ## 🔨  Working
   - The system is flexible to accomodate multiple hosts for multiple visitors.
   - The software admin can register new hosts by using the ```Register as host``` option from Home Page.
+It is assumed that an admin will be handling the software, so no passwords are needed by hosts to register themselves.
+The whole system is only accessible by Only Admin.
   - ```Check-in as guest``` checks in the visitor & allots a host to the visitor from the the host attending the least visitors at that time.
 At the same time , an email and sms is sent to the host alloted for the visitor about the details of the visitor
   - ```Check-out Guest``` checks out the visitor & sends an email & sms to the visitor including relevant details